petedorito/github-slideshow/_posts/0000-01-02-petedorito.md

 layout: slide
 title: "welome to our second slide!"
 ---
-I dont know what I'm doing...
-use the left arrow to go back
+I still dont know what I'm doing, but i think im progressing... use the left arrow to go back